-Whereas, scrum is one of the implementation of agile methodology in which incremental builds are delivered to the customer in every one to three weeks time interval called sprint.
+Whereas, Scrum is one of the implementations of agile methodology in which incremental builds are delivered to the customer in every one to three weeks time interval called a sprint.

 In short, agile and scrum are not comparable.
 Agile is an approach and scrum is its implementation.
 Let’s see how we can map the principles of agile with scrum-

-- Agile involves collaborations and face-to-face interactions among the members of different cross functional teams.
-In scrum, this collaboration is achieved in daily stand up meeting with fixed role asssigned to individuals - scrum master, product owner and team members.
+- Agile involves collaborations and face-to-face interactions among the members of different cross-functional teams.
+In scrum, this collaboration is achieved in daily stand up meetings with fixed roles assigned to individuals – scrum master, product owner, and team members.

-This marks the end of this tutorial, the comparision between the Agile and Scrum.
-For details on Agile Methodology and Scrum check our tutorial - Agile methodology, its advantages and disadvantages.
+This marks the end of this tutorial, the comparison between the Agile and Scrum.
+For details on Agile Methodology and Scrum check our tutorial – Agile methodology, its advantages and disadvantages.